 "The course was a life-changing experience, enabling me to develop my practice in a variety of ways.
 Although I am primarily a painter and illustrator, my tutors encouraged me to explore other mediums, leading to a rich, experimental two years of study that incorporated conceptual, 3D and sound art." – Ethan Pennell, Graduate

-Making Futures brings together an international community of scholars and makers, curators, businesses, economists, ethnographers, campaigners and activists around a critical agenda for contemporary art, design and media practice as change agency within 21st-century society.
-It addresses the urgent global questions of environmental, economic and cultural challenges of today.
+Making Futures brings together an international community of scholars and makers, curators, businesses, economists, ethnographers, campaigners and activists around a critical agenda for contemporary art, design, craft and media practice as change agents within 21st-century society.
+Making Futures addresses the urgent global environmental, economic and cultural challenges of today.

 Our Masters programmes include opportunities to reflect on the technological, economic and cultural shifts that affect all contemporary making practices.
 We support a wide range of practice-based research with a particular focus on sustainable, technological, global and community futures.
 Our research staff have specialist expertise in the following areas:

 - Fine art, design, media and craft specialist practices.

 Our taught postgraduate programmes provide you with core Masters-level training in specialist disciplines, research methods, critical thinking, ethics, project design, professional codes and conceptual frameworks, and an opportunity for negotiated study using outstanding workshop facilities.
 We offer the following programmes: